Trevor "Hell Commander" Mbizvo Biography: Girlfriend, Businesses, Net Worth -Pindula

 ==Businesses==

-Trevor Simbarashe Mbizvo also known as Hell Commander is a Zimbabwean socialite and businessman.
+Trevor Simbarashe Mbizvo also known as Hell Commander is a Zimbabwean socialite and businessman based in South Africa.

 Background